davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 * Message passing, on the other hand, can be made more flexible:
     * Implementing data types may choose to support more operations than the standard set on the interface.[^vfs]
     * Heck, individual *instances* can choose to support more operations than the standard set.
-        * In such cases, you would be able to interrogate (i.e. reflect on) an individual instance to determine what operations (i.e. messages) it understands/supports.
+        * In such cases, you would want to interrogate (i.e. reflect on) an individual instance to determine what operations (i.e. messages) it understands/supports.

 [^vfs]: For example, the Linux virtual filesystem, which is implemented in message-passing style, has a common set of operations that all filesystems are expected to support (ex: `unlink`).
 However individual filesystems may support additional operations: For example the HFS+ filesystem on Mac OS X additionally supports a `delete` operation, which has slightly different semantics than the standard `unlink` operation.

 <a id="cross-type-operations"></a>
 ### Cross-Type Operations

-Introducing **cross-type operations**, such as `add(Integer, Complex)`, is very tricky design issue.
+Introducing **cross-type operations**, such as `add(Integer, Complex)`, is a very tricky design issue.

 Having explicit functions that operate on all combinations of types is possible but highly verbose.
-With **n** types and **m** operations, you need n*m functions to implement all combinations.
+With **n** types and **m** operations, you need <strong>n*m</strong> functions to implement all combinations.
 Impractical.

 Another strategy is to use *coercion* to convert a value from one type to another.
 So instead of defining `add(Integer, Complex)`, just define `convertToComplex(Integer) : Complex`, and use the existing `add(Complex, Complex)`.
-To convert between all types requires at least n but no more than n^2 conversion functions.
+To convert between all types requires at least **n** but no more than **n<sup>2</sup>** conversion functions.

 Many programming languages have built-in facilities to automatically coerce types.
 For some languages (like JavaScript or PHP) these coersion rules are quite complex (and error-prone).
 Other languages (like ML) ban implicit coercion entirely.

-Java only has coercion for built-in types.
-C++ lets the datatype designer choose (via `implicit` or explicit one-argument constructors).
-Scala relies on implicit coercion a lot to enable foreign methods to be introduced on types.
+* Java only has coercion for built-in types.
+* C++ lets the datatype designer choose (via `implicit` or explicit one-argument constructors).
+* Scala relies on implicit coercion a lot to enable foreign methods to be introduced on types.

 One wrinkle is that these conversion functions might introduce a loss in precision.
 For example not every integer can be represented as double of exactly the same value.